brickineers/FLL2023-Public/README.md

 This is our code for the FLL 2023 - 2024 Masterpiece Season.
 Feel free to borrow any code!

-Code from line 289 - 1125 excluding line 983 is from https://github.com/GO-Robot-FLL/Python-for-Spike-Prime
+Code from lines 289 - 1125 excluding line 983 is from https://github.com/GO-Robot-FLL/Python-for-Spike-Prime

 API:
 https://hubmodule.readthedocs.io/en/latest/